 After setting record-breaking 6½ hour transcontinental delivery flights, Delta promoted its DC-7 fleet as "America's Fastest and Finest Airliner."

-Delta operated the world's first inter-continental DC-7 scheduled flight on April 1, 1955, with service from New Orleans to San Juan and Caracas.
+Delta operated the world's first intercontinental DC-7 scheduled flight on April 1, 1955, with service from New Orleans to San Juan and Caracas.
+Luxury Interiors

-Delta introduced DC-7 Golden Crown Service on February 1, 1956, with extra onboard amenities, including a typewriter for the workaholics and a shaver for the last-minute arrivals.
+Delta introduced DC-7 Golden Crown Service in 1954, with extra onboard amenities, including a typewriter for the workaholics and a shaver for the last-minute arrivals.
+Royal Service

 Delta launched industry-leading, luxury Royal Service with the Douglas DC-7 on September 22, 1958.
 Royal Service flights featured: